Getting Fired for Privacy Violations: The New Normal?

 Other examples where employees have been fired: 1 by Akron General Hospital; 32 at two Minnesota hospitals and 16 from a Texas hospital.

 Have we reached the tipping point where a breach of confidentiality in the workplace automatically justifies termination of employment?
 We seem most sensitive to it in a healthcare setting but the Steel decision indicates the principle extends beyond personal health information.
 Some academic research might be in order but one can’t help but increasingly feel – when it comes to inappropriate access – that there’s a “new normal” out there and if employees haven’t gotten the message yet they should.
 Accessing someone else’s personal information is rarely worth losing one’s job.
+It’s advisable to find an oregon employment lawyer to protect your employment rights in such delicate situations.
 “Rogue” employees who do so clearly have not understood the severity of the consequences should they choose to initiate a privacy breach.
 At a minimum, employers should make it very clear in their initial onboarding and annual training as to the probability of extreme consequences for privacy violations.